SohailMohammed1/MineSweeper/README.md

 - Fixed incorrect input bug, told user if they put in invalid input
 - 'try' keyword is to prove if user inputted wrong value
 - Board will now expose itself if user finds mine

+Bugs fixed by 06/07/2023:

+- Users are now unable to input same coordinates twice
+- Users are prompted to give appropriate responses at the end of the game
+- Users are presented with a 'Game Over' message at the end of the game should they choose not to continue

 ## **Remaining Bugs**